akeneo-labs/ExcelConnectorBundle/README.md

     installer_data: 'AcmeDemoBundle:minimal'

-The init.xlsx file can also be loaded individually by using the pim:installer:load-fixtures command.
+The init.xlsx file can also be loaded in the following ways :

+ * individually by using the pim:installer:load-fixtures command.
+ * using the "Initialisation import" from the "Akeneo Excel Connector"